NSAPH-Data-Platform/nsaph-core-platform/README.md

 ### Resources

-Resources are organized in teh following way:
+Resources are organized in the following way:

     - ${database schema}/
         - ddl file for ${resource1}